$2,188 pp (USD)

 Day 3

-The Hadza, or Hadzabe (Wahadzabe, in Swahili),[3][4] are a protected hunter-gatherer Tanzanian indigenous ethnic group, primarily based in Baray, an administrative ward within Karatu District in southwest Arusha Region.
-They live around the Lake Eyasi basin in the central Rift Valley and in the neighboring Serengeti Plateau.
-As descendants of Tanzania's aboriginal, pre-Bantu expansion hunter-gatherer population, they have probably occupied their current territory for thousands of years with relatively little modification to their basic way of life until the last century.[5]
-They have no known close genetic relatives[2] and their language is considered an isolate.
+After breakfast, arrange a nature tour to visit local tribes, then begin the drive back to the airport to catch your flight to your next destination.
+The Hadza, also known as Hadzabe (Wahadzabe in Swahili), are a protected hunter-gatherer community in Tanzania, primarily based in Baray, an administrative ward within the Karatu District in the southwest Arusha Region.
+They live around the Lake Eyasi basin in the central Rift Valley and on the neighboring Serengeti Plateau.
+As descendants of Tanzania’s aboriginal, pre-Bantu expansion hunter-gatherer population, they have likely occupied their current territory for thousands of years with relatively little change to their traditional way of life until the last century.
+They have no known close genetic relatives, and their language is considered an isolate.

 - Main Destination: